alex-codes/html-format/readme.md

 </div>
 ```

 Incorrect: do not add excess whitespace between attributes, whether by accident, or intentionally in order to "line up" the attributes.
+Do not add excessive blank lines.

 ```
 <div>